 With back-to-back quadruple platinum albums Leftoverture in 1976 and Point of Know Return barely eighteen months later, the band Kansas was assured of permanent statehood in rock history.
-Formed organically as a” band of brothers” in Topeka, over the course of more than four decades Kansas has proven to be bound together as much by shared struggle as by shared success.
+Formed organically as a” band of brothers” in Topeka, over the course of almost five decades Kansas has proven to be bound together as much by shared struggle as by shared success.
 Having sold over thirty million albums since their 1974 debut, that’s impressive.

 Kansas original band members Kerry Livgren, Phil Ehart, Steve Walsh, Dave Hope, Richard Williams, and Robbie Steinhardt shared a dream and honed their tight sweeping sound 1500 miles away from the American music business hubs of New York, Los Angeles, and Nashville, but band co-founder and ex-guitarist/keyboard player/songwriter Kerry Livgren told me In the Studio that the members of Kansas studied the leading British progressive rock bands as if their lives depended on it.